01 of 06

-When a Moen cartridge faucet begins to leak or have other problems, the solution is usually to replace the cartridge.
-This is an easy job, made even easier with the use of the T-handle puller, a proprietary tool made by Moen for use with faucets that use either the 1200 or 1225 replacement cartridges.
-If the cartridge separates during extraction, as sometimes happens, the puller can extract the rest of the cartridge housing without too much difficulty.
+When a Moen cartridge faucet begins to leak or have other problems, the standard solution is to replace the cartridge.
+This is an easy job and is made even easier with the use of one of two handy tools.

 - Replacement Moen cartridge

 Shut off the water supply to the faucet by closing the shutoff valve on the hot and cold water supply lines under the sink.
 Turn the valve handles clockwise until they stop.
 If there are no shutoff valves under the sink, turn off the water to the house at the home's main shutoff valve.Continue to 3 of 6 below.

 Pry off the decorative cap on the faucet handle, using a small, flat screwdriver.
 Remove the screw in the center of the handle cavity, then pull the handle from the faucet body.Continue to 4 of 6 below.

 Remove the Faucet Clip

 Remove the small retaining clip that keeps the cartridge in place, using a utility knife.
 Fit the tip of the knife into the small hole or space at the back of the clip, and slide out the clip a bit, then remove it with your fingers or pliers.

 Note: If your faucet has a chrome sleeve covering the clip, remove the sleeve by pulling it straight up.
 This will give you access to the cartridge clip.Continue to 5 of 6 below.